Low Hub Scores It's All Good

 -

 “Everybody is a genius.
-But if you judge a fish on its ability to climb a tree, it will spend the rest of its life thinking it’s an idiot.” -Albert Einstein
+But if you judge a fish’s ability to climb a tree, it will spend the rest of its life thinking it’s an idiot.” -Albert Einstein.

 In Conclusion - Keep On Hubbing!

-My writing is a ministry, I write from my heart.
+My writing is a ministry; I write from my heart.
 This author would love to understand words such as links, search engine opportunities, and many other words I see and hear on hub pages.
-I have figured out some things on my own, receiving help and understanding with others, during my two years here on hub pages, and each day I learn more.
+I have figured out some things on my own, receiving help and understanding from others, during my two years here on hub pages, and each day I learn more.

-I didn’t know how to drive a car until I drove one, still learning to maneuver ice storms.
-Didn’t know how to play the guitar and sing until I kept trying and got better at it.
-Rarely understood computer and technology (and still don’t -), but I learn more every day.
-Just like the story from my college days.
-My playing music allowed me to form a group of friends that encouraged and supported me.
+I didn’t know how to drive a car until I did, still learning to maneuver ice storms.
+I didn’t know how to play the guitar and sing until I kept trying and got better at it.
+I rarely understood computers and technology (and still don’t -), but I learn more daily, just like the story from my college days.
+Playing music allowed me to form a group of friends who encouraged and supported me.
 I have found that same thing here on Hub Pages.
-A battle of illness was the catalyst for my writing.
-The life experiences I’ve had because of changes in life, keep me passionate about sharing things.
-For my health issues, I can’t always give the time I would like to my writing here on hub pages, but the time I spend here is rewarding and life-changing.
+A battle with illness was the catalyst for my writing.
+My life experiences because of life changes keep me passionate about sharing something.
+I can’t always give the time I would like to write here on hub pages for my health issues, but the time I spend here is rewarding and life-changing.

-We are emotive beings, desiring to share and learn with others to grow.
-Writers seek to improve and or help others as we quest for knowledge.
-Knowledge is a gift, how we use it that can be life-changing.
+We are emotional beings, desiring to share and learn with others to grow.
+Writers seek to improve while helping others as we quest for knowledge.
+Knowledge is a gift; how we use it can be life-changing.
 Our society and emotional monitoring lead us to fear, myself included.
 I suggest we remain true to ourselves while always seeking to improve; there is something more significant for us to do, something to try, something to experience, coming through the hard work and the discipline of staying in the game.
-It’s not that you will always win, or that you will forever lose, but what if just once when you least expect it, you make a fantastic play, and it changes everything.
+It’s not that you will always win or that you will forever lose, but what if just once, when you least expect it, you make a fantastic play that changes everything?

 Don't Give Up